clusterio/clusterio/README.md

 There are many more commands available with clusterioctl.
 See `npx clusterioctl --help` for a full list of them.

-## Plugins
-Here are the known Clusterio plugins in the wild:
-1. [Player Manager](https://github.com/Danielv123/playerManager) - Adds player management to the Web UI and shared inventory handling (beta)
-2. [DiscordChat](https://github.com/jakedraddy/ClusterioDiscordChat) - Logs in-game chat/joins/leave messages on all instances to a Discord webhook.
-3. [TrainTeleports](https://github.com/Godmave/clusterioTrainTeleports) - Allows you to teleport cargotrains between servers.

 ## Common problems